White Wind Zen Community

 Financial Hardship

 We do ask you to remember that dana provides over half of the revenue needed to cover monthly expenses for White Wind Zen Community.
 Your contributions provide a significant proportion of the financial means to support this practice environment, undertake the necessary repairs and renovations to this heritage property, and pay the mortgage.
 Traditionally, it is the contributions of lay students that support the work of monastics to make this practice available to students.
 To date, however, this has not been the case in White Wind Zen Community and monastics have paid for much of the Community's expenses, undertaking paid employment in addition to significant samu (Caretaking) work.
-Monastics each offer countless hours a year without remuneration to the Community in order to support the practice of students like yourself.
+Monastics each offer countless hours a year without remuneration from the Community in order to support the practice of students like yourself.
 This work includes presenting teisho and Dharma Talks; meeting students in daisan and practice interviews; offering Introductory Workshops; email correspondence with students and face-to-face meetings with those in preliminary stages of practice; making the Teachings available through copying teisho tapes and CDs, transcription, re-mastering deteriorated teisho tapes and tape mailings to public students; producing the weekly newsletter, the "eMirror" and maintaining, updating and upgrading the WWZC website and media site.
 None of this is possible without your financial support.
 Thank you for your generosity.

 "May all beings be happy